Hallucination is Inevitable: An Innate Limitation of Large Language Models: Identifying Limits on LLMs' Capabilities

-Therefore, $\Set{F}$ is contained in an enumerable set of total computable functions. \end{proof}
+Therefore, $\Set{F}$ is contained in a computably enumerable set of total computable functions. \end{proof}

-\thmref{thm:llm_learn_enumerable} offers another view to our negative answer to the fundamental question: there are many real-world problems whose answers are not computable at all, let alone being contained in an enumerable set of total computable functions, and therefore cannot be solved by LLMs.
-For example, the problem of deciding if any program will fall into an infinite loop (the halting problem) is not computable.
+\cref{thm:llm_learn_enumerable} offers another view to our negative answer to the fundamental question: there are many real-world problems whose answers are not computable at all, let alone being contained in a computably enumerable set of total computable functions, and therefore cannot be solved by LLMs.
+For example, the problem of deciding if any program will halt is not computable.

-In defence for LLMs, we present the following theorem that some ground truth functions can be learned by some LLMs, also by employing~\cite{Gold1967LanguageId} and~\cite{Bar-Fre:j:72}: \begin{mdframed}\begin{theorem}~ For all enumerable sets $\Set{C}$ of total computable functions, there exist an LLM $h$ such that for all computable functions $f \in \Set{C}$, there exists a training set of up to $k$ samples $\{s_0, s_1, \ldots, s_k\}$, such that $h^{[k]}$ is hallucination free on $f$. \end{theorem}\end{mdframed} \cref{thm:enumerable_learned_by_llm} implies that there are some real-world problems where LLMs can be trained to be hallucination-free, as long as their ground truth functions are contained in an enumerable set of total computable functions.
+In defence for LLMs, we present the following theorem that some ground truth functions can be learned by some LLMs, also by adapting results from \cite{Bar-Fre:j:72} and \cite{Gold1967LanguageId}: \begin{mdframed}\begin{theorem}~ For all computably enumerable sets $\Set{C}$ of total computable functions, there exist an LLM $h$ such that for all computable functions $f \in \Set{C}$, there exists a training set of up to $k$ samples $\{s_0, s_1, \ldots, s_k\}$, such that $h^{[k]}$ is hallucination free on $f$. \end{theorem}\end{mdframed} \cref{thm:enumerable_learned_by_llm} implies that there are some real-world problems where LLMs can be trained to be hallucination-free, as long as their ground truth functions are contained in a computably enumerable set of total computable functions.